 Few could fault it for looks, however.
 The B-26 was a beautifully streamlined aircraft of all-metal construction, except for a fabric-covered rudder, with a fuselage featuring a circular cross section; a high wing; and twin P&W R-2800-5 Double Wasp engines with 1,380 kW (1,850 HP) each, and driving four-blade propellers with electrical pitch control.

 The aircraft had tricycle landing gear, with the nose wheel rotating 90 degrees during retraction, plus defensive armament of one 7.62-millimeter Browning machine gun in the nose, two 12.7-millimeter Browning guns in a Martin dorsal turret, and a single flexible 7.62-millimeter Browning in the tail.
 The B-26 could carry two 900-kilogram (2,000-pound) bombs internally, or up to 2,180 kilograms (4,800 pounds) of smaller bombs, though in later practice the warload would almost never be greater than 1,800 kilograms (4,000 pounds).
-The B-26 accommodated a crew of five, though in later variants that number would increase to seven.
+The B-26 accommodated a crew of five, though in later variants that number would grow to seven.

 In order to achieve its high speed, the B-26 had relatively short wings with modest wing area.
 That gave it a long take-off run and a fast landing speed.
 Such features had been expected by the USAAC, given the aggressive performance specifications, but they would still almost be the death of the B-26.